BroadbandForum/usp/docs/specification/index.md

 ### USP Record Encapsulation {#sec:usp-record-encapsulation}

-The USP Record Message is defined as the Message Transfer Protocol (MTP) payload, encapsulating a sequence of datagrams that comprise the USP Message as well as providing additional metadata needed for integrity protection, payload protection and delivery of fragmented USP Messages.
+The USP Record is defined as the Message Transfer Protocol (MTP) payload, encapsulating a sequence of datagrams that comprise the USP Message as well as providing additional metadata needed for integrity protection, payload protection and delivery of fragmented USP Messages.
 Additional metadata fields are used to identify the E2E session context, determine the state of the segmentation and reassembly function, acknowledge received datagrams, request retransmissions, and determine the type of encoding and security mechanism used to encode the USP Message.

+When not explicitly set or included in a USP Record or USP Message, the fields have a default value based on the type of field:

+* For strings, the default value is the empty string.
+* For bytes, the default value is empty bytes.
+* For bools, the default value is `false`.
+* For numeric types, the default value is zero.
+* For enums, the default value is the first defined enum value, which must be 0.
+* For a `oneof` field, none of the allowed values are assumed if the field is absent.
+* `repeated` fields can be included any number of times, including zero.

-Following are the fields contained within a USP Record.
-When not explicitly set or included in the Record, the fields have a default value based on the type of field.
-For strings, the default value is an empty byte string.
-For numbers (uint64) and enumerations, the default value is 0.
-For repeated bytes, the default value is an empty byte string.
-The term "Optional" means it is not necessary to include the field in a sent Record.
-The receiving Endpoint will use default values for fields not included in a received Record.
-"Required" fields are always included.
-A Record without a "Required" field will fail to be processed by a receiving Endpoint.
-"Repeated" fields can be included any number of times, including zero.
+If there is no requirement stating a field must be present, it is not necessary to include the field in a sent Record or Message.
+The receiving Endpoint will use default values for fields not included in a received Record or Message.

+**[R-MTP.4b]{}** - Any field that is noted as "Required" in its description MUST be sent.

+A Record or Message without a required field will fail to be processed by a receiving Endpoint.
+For additional information, default values (when fields are missing) are described in the "Default Values" section of Protocol Buffers [@PROTOBUF].

 #### Record Definition {#sec:record-definition}

-*Note: This version of the specification defines Record in [Protocol Buffers v3](#sec:encoding).
+*Note: This version of the specification defines the USP Record in [Protocol Buffers v3](#sec:encoding).
 This part of the specification may change to a more generic description (normative and non-normative) if further encodings are specified in future versions.*

 `string version`

 Required.
-Version (Major.Minor) of the USP Protocol (i.e., "1.0" or "1.1").
+Version (Major.Minor) of the USP Protocol (e.g., "1.3").

+*Note: The version field is used for USP Endpoints to set expectations about their behavior for other USP Endpoints.* ***A USP Endpoint that receives a Record indicating a version higher than it supports can expect to receive messages it may not understand or encounter other unexpected behavior.*** *USP Endpoints are expected to handle these inconsistencies gracefully (For example, using the 7001 Message Not Supported Error).*

 `string to_id`